 You Can’t Put a PFD On Once in the Water

-Some people think that as long as the PFD is in the boat or safely tucked under the bungie cords on the deck that they can reach for it or someone can throw it too them.
+Some people think that as long as the PFD is in the boat, or safely tucked under the bungie cords on the deck, that they can reach for it or someone can throw it too them.
 This is not ok.
 Separation from your boat means separation from your PFD.
 If you are capsized in windy conditions and lose your grip on your boat, it will blow away from you faster than you can swim after it.
 Secondly, try thinking about keeping your head above water while using both hands to try and pull a very buoyant PFD down into the water to a point where you can fasten it, all without being able to see what you are doing and with cold fingers.
-One further consideration for kayakers is that a PFD strapped under the rear deck rigging can impede reentry.
+One further consideration for kayakers is a PFD strapped under the rear deck rigging can significantly impede reentry.

 Make sure you buy a comfortable PFD that fits you, always wear it and make sure it is fastened and adjusted properly.
 A PFD that is not done up or is not fitted properly will float up over your head rather than lifting your head above the water.
 There is a lot to consider when choosing a good, comfortable PFD which we will cover in another post.